-Misconduct hearings can be held in Public or private; this is determined by the Chair person in charge of the hearing.
+Misconduct hearings can be held in public or private; this is determined by the Chair person in charge of the hearing.
 Details of future misconduct hearings will be published at least 5 working days before the hearing.

-Officer gross misconduct hearing – case withdrawn
+Notice of gross misconduct hearing - UPDATE

 Attending a public hearing

 In respect of forthcoming hearings a public notice will be accessible from this site.
 The notice provides information about the hearing including how to apply to attend.
 It also gives details of any exclusions or attendance conditions which have been set by the person who is to chair the hearing.
 It is anticipated that the following conditions will always apply.

 Venues will have limited capacity and as such entry will be on a 'first come first served basis'.